Coronavirus and Meetings

 what some of the biggest players — and earliest adopters — have

-announced, beginning in mid-April with Wynn Resorts and Marriott International.
+announced, dating back to the mid-April plans provided by Wynn Resorts and Marriott International.

 Hotel Safety and Hygiene Protocols